-Nothing is as constant as permant change, a triviality.
-External changes (“VUCA”) and even more so Corona / Covid19 hit onto those initiated internally – and acceleratedly so.
-The need for structured change management processes isn’t new, but urgent consequently.
+Nothing is as constant as permanent change, that’s trivial.
+Finally, external changes (“VUCA”) hit onto those started internally – and the process is sped up in addition.
+Though the need for structuring change management processes isn’t new, but now it has become urgent.

-John Kotter’s Change Management Model is, ultimately, pretty well known now.
-(In order to enjoy a funny version thereof, see his book “Our iceberg is melting“.)
-It’s meant as a recipe for planned change.
-Contrary to others Kotter emphasizes that impulses for change may specifically come from employees’ basic level or from middle management.
-In his concept, he also makes clear that change management processes certainly happen in arguments and conflicts.
-He emphasizes that different people may play very different informal roles once a change initiative has started, thus.
-My job in change Processes was and is obviously the methods oriented and “psychological” monitoring.
+John Kotter’s Change Management Model is pretty well known now.
+In fact, it’s meant as a recipe for planned change.
+But Kotter also points out that impulses for change may well come from shop floor or middle management.
+Nonetheless, in his concept he also points out that change processes happen in arguments and conflicts.
+Finally, he explains that different people may play very different roles thereafter.

-In the end it’s important to make his ideas come to life.
-That is to say, if application is done seriously, no problem.
-On the other hand, whoever thinks window dressing or lip service are enough is going to run into huge problems.
+Lastly, it’s important to make those terms come to life.
+If they are taken seriously, no problem.
+Consequently, whoever thinks window dressing or lip service are enough is going to run into huge problems.